 A Taxonomy of Views on Free Willtaxonomy of some two dozen currently popular views for and against libertarian free will.
 Although the Information Philosopher attempts to present the most objective possible account of these philosophical arguments, we have identified two things that readers may want to study first and have in mind as they navigate the web site.
 The first is a very strong logical argument against libertarian free will that appears again and again in philosophical writings since ancient times.
 We call it the standard argument against free will.
 If you master it first, you will be more likely to recognize it in its various forms.
 The second thing is what looks to be, after twenty-four centuries of sophisticated and often heated discussion, the most plausible and practical solution to the free will problem.
 Some readers may want to keep this possible solution in mind when reading the various arguments.
 Most philosophers and scientists have preferred solutions to the problem that almost invariably bias their accounts.
 You almost certainly bring your own views to your reading and research.
+Please read on to be aware of our views before you begin.

 The Standard Argument Against Free WillThe standard argument is very simple.
 Either determinism is true or indeterminism is true.
 If determinism (actually pre-determinism) is true, we are not free.
 If indeterminism is true, our actions are random and we are not responsible for them.
 No free will either way.